Canada

 OECD

 The OECD drafted Principles on Artificial Intelligence.
 The OECD's 36 member countries and partner countries (including Argentina, Brazil, Columbia, Costa Rica, Peru and Romania) adopted them in May 2019.
+In May 2024 the OECD principles were updated to include reference to misinformation and disinformation, the rule of law and bias.

 Published 30 October 2023